S-Nadeem/TextBea/README.md

 # TextBea
-We can do text manipulation for the text in the website
+I have developed the website that can manipulate the text we needed and i have used react and Bootstrap Classes